 OUR LOCATION

-Government of Uganda worked with DFID, Norway, GTZ, UNDP, FAO and the EU towards this institutional change since 1999.
-Having made the decision to close the Forestry Department, the Ministry pushed for a quick development of, and transition to, an NFA.
-So, the NFA became in 2003 under section 52 of The National Forestry and Tree Planting Act and was launched on the 26th April 2004.
+Since 1999, the Government of Uganda collaborated with international partners, including DFID, Norway, GTZ, UNDP, FAO, and the EU, to facilitate this institutional transformation.
+Following the decision to close the Forestry Department, the Ministry accelerated the development and transition to the NFA.
+In 2003, the NFA was established under Section 52 of the National Forestry and Tree Planting Act and was officially launched on April 26, 2004.

-We have developed an organisational structure for the National Forestry Authority that divides work among its employees and shows a co-ordination of activities so that they are directed towards achieving business goals.
-The Authority reports to government through the Minister responsible for forestry, and is supervised by a Board of Directors.
-The structure provides for:
+The National Forestry Authority has developed an organizational structure that divides responsibilities among employees, ensuring coordination of activities to achieve its business goals.
+The NFA reports to the government through the Minister responsible for forestry and is overseen by a Board of Directors.
+The structure is designed to ensure:

-The NFA organisational structure translates into 335 employees that are deployed both at headquarter and in the field.
-There is a comprehensive human resources manual together with administrative policies that were developed that make NFA staff a well-motivated team.
-The employees are well paid and receive motivation based on excellent performance.
+The NFA's organizational structure comprises of close to 350 employees deployed both at headquarters and in the field.
+A comprehensive human resources manual and administrative policies have been developed to ensure that NFA staff are a well-motivated team.
+Employees are well-compensated and receive incentives based on excellent performance.